braston/light-dark-mode/README.md

 -  Using anchor tag to link to section id
 -  Z-index CSS setting to keep navigation bar on top of other items
 -  Scroll behavior to smooth user experience
+-  Use document query selector to link to specific element
+-  Use local storage to store dark/light mode setting

 See it live here: